aws-cloudformation/aws-cloudformation-templates/Solutions/Gitea/README.md

 As a prerequisite, you need to create a plaintext secret in Secrets Manager to store your password for a Gitea user called 'admin1' that will be created by the user data script.
 The default name for the secret is 'gitea-password'.
+Do not create a "Key/value" secret, choose "Plaintext".

 ## Files